ZimingLiii/SoundVizVR-Plugin/README.md

 *[From Unity editor:](https://docs.unity3d.com/560/Documentation/Manual/AssetPackages.html)*

 1. In the menu bar, choose **Assets > Import Package > Custom Package…,** and the **Import Unity Package** dialog box displays.
-Find and import the **SoundVizVR-v1.1.unitypackage** file with all the items in the package pre-checked, and ready to install.
+Find and import the **SoundVizVR.unitypackage** file with all the items in the package pre-checked, and ready to install.
 2. Select **Import** and Unity puts the contents of the package into a **SoundVizVR** folder, which you can access from your **Project View**.

 ![ImportPackage](doc/ImportPackage.png)